-Every rule can be dragged and dropped so that the authentication policy can be reorganized easily.
-The 🛄 symbol as well as the "Drag and drop to reorganize" tool tip appear when you scroll over the start of the rule.
+Every rule can be dragged and dropped so that the authentication policy can be reorganized

 "Captive portal" tab

 For the sake of strengthening security, the connection to the authentication portal and to the Web administration interface is possible only by forcing certain options in the SSL protocol.
 Version SSLv3 is disabled and the TLS versions enabled, according to the recommendations given by the French Network and Information Security Agency (ANSSI).